Fishing Merit Badge – Robert S. S. Baden-Powell, the founder of the Scouting movement, claimed fishing as one of his favorite pastimes.

 Cleaning, Filleting, and Cooking Fish

-There are as many recipes for cooking a freshly caught fish as there are anglers.
+There are as many recipes for cooking freshly caught fish as there are anglers.
 Proper cleaning and preparation of a fish before cooking will help ensure success with whatever cooking method you choose.

 1. Cleaning Fish